mageekguy/PHP-RFC-Native-Null-object-pattern/Proposal.md

 }
 ```

-It’s a very better solution than the previous one because code complexity is not increased by `if` statement, and code readability is improved.
+It’s a much better solution than the previous one because code complexity is not increased by this `if` statement, and code readability is improved.
-But now imagine that you use it in lot of classes: you must define lot of `blackhole*` classes, and doing that can be rapidly a PITA!
+Imagine you use it in lots of classes: you must define lots of `blackhole*` classes, and doing that can be rapidly a PITA!
-So, i think that it must be interesting to implements natively in the language the null object pattern as a class which has the following behavior:
+Therefore we think it would be interesting to natively implement the Null Object Pattern in PHP as a class which would have the following behaviors:

-1) an instance can replace any interface or class in term of type hinting (so the class implements or extends virtually all classes and interfaces);
+1. an instance can replace any interface or class in term of type hinting (so the class virtually implements or extends all classes and interfaces)
-2) all call to a method upon an instance return `$this` to avoiding the special case of returning "no object ».
+2. every call to a method upon an instance return `$this` to avoid the special case of returning "no object".
-3) an instance do absolutely nothing!
+3. an instance does absolutely nothing!

-Its name can be:
+You could name this class:
 - `blackhole`;
 - `nullObject`;
 - `UndefinedObject`;
 - `nil` (as in Smaltalk, Lisp, …);
 - or any other suggestion…

-A pseudo coded implementation can be:
+A pseudo coded implementation could be:

 ```
 class nil extends * implements *